Makerspace-Wissenslandkarte/test1/README.md

 * Check if we can document the API with tools like Swagger or some other postprocessor pushing to Github or Github Pages
 * Provide a usable Plain Text API with Django Tools (Authentication via Header?)
 * Try out REST or GraphQL?

+## Security

+* replace dev server from manage.py with nginx.